craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Herbal Cream
 Tiny, 3 Action Cost (UNPACK > PREP > APPLY)
+Herbal Cream has 3 Charges

 APPLY: You apply the cream to a wound.
+Expend a Charge.
 The creature you applied the contents to regains two expended Hit Die.
 Then, they may expend a Hit Die and regain the number rolled plus their Constitution Modifier as Vitality.

 Creation:
 	- 1 Watch spent at 12+ Alchemy or Herbalism